Kirkland Criminal Defense and DUI Attorney

 The Kirkland prosecutors are fair but can be very tough and may well ask the court to set bail, Don’t be a ‘sitting duck’.
 Go to Kirkland Municipal Court with an experienced, seasoned DUI defense attorney on your side.
 I go all-out for my clients.

 Please call me now.
-With 29 years’ experience at obtaining successful, often amazing results for my clients, I am here to help you get an optimal and dignified result.
+With over 25 years’ experience at obtaining successful, often amazing results for my clients, I am here to help you get an optimal and dignified result.
 Dismissal must always be the first goal, but if it cannot be had in your matter, I am extremely successful in avoiding jail time for my clients.

 Do not delay!
 Evidence, witnesses, discovery and opportunities to do things to help yourself before the court orders you to do them will vanish as time passes.
 Call now.
 I look forward to showing you what I can do to help and to protect and relentlessly fight for your rights.